seantynan/PromptIt/prompt-tools-ext/assets/Functional Specification.md

 ## 🧭 1.
 Overview

-**PromptIt** is a modular AI interface that allows users to create, manage, and chain *Promptlets* — small, reusable text-processing units — inside host environments such as **Google Docs** or web browsers.
+**PromptIt** is a browser extension that allows the user to select text from any webpage, and run that text through an AI system together with a  pre-defined prompt called a Promptlet.
+The modular AI interface allows users to create, manage, and chain *Promptlets* — small, reusable, AI prompt based text-processing units.

-Each Promptlet accepts **text input**, applies a **user-defined prompt**, and returns **text output** — optionally divided into UI sections such as “Main Output,” “Notes,” or “Change Log.”
+Each Promptlet accepts **text input**, applies a **user-defined prompt**, and returns **text output** in a side panel.

-The current implementation operates as a Chromium based **browser extensions**
+The current implementation operates as a Chromium based **browser extension**

 The AI engine used is the OpenAI API.
 The user will provide their own OpenAI API Key.
 (BYOK: Bring Your Own Key model).
 ---